OleksiyRudenko/js-app-wireframe/README.md

 ### git

+In console/terminal run `git init` OR use IDE functionality to put the project under VCS.

 Add `.gitignore` file to your project or edit existing.
 Your project doesn't need any temporary or IDE-specific auxiliary files and folders pushed to repo.
 Check well commented